input-output-hk/catalyst-engineering/guides_and_processes/development_lifecycle.md

 ## Create a pull request on GitHub

 - Include the Jira/GitHub task link in your PR description.
+Read more about [GitHub PR](https://github.com/input-output-hk/catalyst-engineering/blob/main/guides_and_processes/ownership.md#github-pr).
 - In case it’s possible visually to demonstrate your work, attach images or video.

 ## Submit for review